 As an owner of an NBA Top Shot NFT or any other asset represented by an NFT, you are free to consume it at your leisure or hold on to it, hoping that it will appreciate.
 Because the NBA Top Shot website has a built-in marketplace, you can sell items in your collections for a short-term (or long-term) profit.

 Other options for NFTs include repurposing them for other uses like virtual or augmented reality.
 Either way, these NFTs are assets that you own and can use as you wish.

 It’s worth noting that NBA players have a revenue-sharing agreement on NFT sales, so they also benefit from being featured players in these clips.
 This brings us to another important aspect of NFTs: how stakeholders like creators, producers, or other parties with ownership rights can profit from selling their work, image, or likeness as an NFT.

 One growing application for NFTs has been in the creative world.
 Artists like Mike Winklemann, of Wisconsin, aka Beeple, reports having sold $3.5 million of his NFT art in a single weekend.
 As of this writing, a collector has paid $69 million for one of Winklemann’s pieces at a Christie’s auction.
 According to the exclusive art dealer, this was the first auction that featured purely digital work and accepted cryptocurrency as payment for artwork.

 Another recent example of artists profiting from NFTs sales is Tim Canter’s recent digital art exhibition.
 He’s the artist behind the cover art, stage designs, and videos for the world-famous band, Imagine Dragons.
-For his online art exhibition, can he created digital versions of select pieces, which he then converted into NFTs for sale on the Terra Virtual (TVK) platform.
+For his online art exhibition, he created digital versions of select pieces, which he then converted into NFTs for sale on the Terra Virtual (TVK) platform.

-Why are NFTs so popular right now?
+Why NFTs are so popular right now